MaynardMiner/MM.Hash/README.md

 #
 #Ideal font size for gnome-terminal to show good display is 10pts.
 Edit - Profile Preferences - Custom Font.
 Reccommend changing before starting!
 #
+#
+#
+#ADVANCED SETTINGS
+#
+#Advanced Settings allow you to control multiple GPU devices in groups, and you are able to set each group with an individual wallet- Meaning you can mine for different coins at the same time.
+To use- You first must swap Type Parameter- You do this by placing # in front of Type in "Normal Settings" and removing the # in front the time in the Advanced configuration.
+Type allows you declare which groups are active.
+You must add a numerical value behind each device you are using, starting with "1", i.e.
+#
+Type=NVIDIA1,NVIDIA2 (You can still use CPU, but no CPU1,CPU2,CPU3 (There is no support for multi-cpu).
+Just use CPU.)
+#
+#The next step is setting up each group.
+GPUDevices correspond to the numerical value set of the device type.
+If you are using NVIDIA1, you must remove the # in front of the GPUDevices1, Wallet1, and PasswordCurrency1 parameters.
+It is important you keep all "''" where present!
+Set your wallet, and the corresponding coin symbol.
+Once you have set all your devices- You must go down to the Command section, and find the # between advanced commands.
+First you must delete the " in front of the # in order to extend the command.
+Then you must remove the # sign, and either delete it if you are using all 8 groups, or move it in front of the first group you are not using.
+Lastly, you must add the " that you have removed at the last character of the command line that you are now using.
+#
 #IMPORTANT: ENSURE POOL OFFERS EXCHANGE TO YOUR COIN SELECTED IN WALLET ADDRESS!
 #
 #